ropenscilabs/statistical-software/README.md

 to which an explicit model of an open source software lifecycle might be useful, for which we will return to these questions immediately below, keeping in mind that their primary function here in intended to be *exemplary*.
+In doing so, it may nevertheless be instructive to consider the possibility of two distinct (sub-)phases:

+1. Active, open development with significant changes in structure and function; potentially leading to:
+2. Stability in structure and function, with subsequent development primarily responding or being directed to finding and fixing faults, increasing software stability or performance, or other periheral functional embellishments.

-**3. Decline to Senescence, Abandonment, Integration, and other possible end fates** This phase might broadly typify a terminal phase for both open and closed source software, yet the dynamics likely differ, because open source software can approach and traverse this phase through three categorically different processes of disengagement of (primary)
+**3. Decline to Senescence, Abandonment, Integration, and other possible end fates** (where Integration is intended to imply that the software becomes integrated as a part of the ongoing development of some other, effectively independent piece of software, thereby handing over responsibility for subsequent development to a different set of developers.)
+This phase might broadly typify a terminal phase for both open and closed source software, yet the dynamics likely differ, because open source software can approach and traverse this phase through three categorically different processes of disengagement of (primary)